open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 To make the most use of this log, parse both the JSON and the ELF-related pieces into a shared format to make analysis on an observability backend easier.
+The `filelogreceiver` in the [OpenTelemetry Collector](/docs/collector) contains standardized ways to parse logs like this.

 Structured logs are the preferred way to use logs.
-Because they are emitted in a consistent format, they are easier to parse, which makes them easier to preprocess in an OpenTelemetry Collector, correlate with other data, and ultimate analyze in an Observability backend.
-Use structured logs if you can.
+Because structured logs are emitted in a consistent format, they are straightforward to parse, which makes them easier to preprocess in an OpenTelemetry Collector, correlate with other data, and ultimate analyze in an Observability backend.

-### Unstructured Logs
+### Unstructured logs

 Unstructured logs are logs that don't follow a consistent structure.
 They may be more human-readable, and are often used in development.
+However, it is not preferred to use unstructured logs for production observability purposes, since they are much more difficult to parse and analyze at scale.

 Examples of unstructured logs: